ameddin73/how-ai/README.md

 1. Invoke How with the command description.

     ```shell
-    how get current user
+    > how get current user
     ```

-1. Press `return` to run the command or `escape` to cancel.
+1. Paste the copied command into your terminal and execute.

     ```shell
-    $ how get current user
+    > how get current user
-    $ whoami
+    $ whoami copied to clipboard!
+    > whoami
     alex
     ```